-Equity awards granted to officers under both the Post Holdings, Inc. 2012 Long-Term Incentive Plan (the "2012 Plan") and the Post Holdings, Inc. 2016 Long-Term Incentive Plan (the "2016 Plan") are subject to special provisions in the event of certain involuntary terminations and/or a change in control (as such term is defined under the applicable plan) as described herein.
-As of September 30, 2019, no awards had been granted to our named executive officers under the Post Holdings, Inc. 2019 Long-Term Incentive Plan.
-The agreements governing all of our named executive officers' stock options, SARs and RSUs issued under the 2012 Plan provide that in the event of a qualifying termination within two years after a change in control, or if instead such officers' employment continues but the equity awards will not remain outstanding because of the change in control (for example, if they are not assumed by the surviving corporation), any unexercised and unvested RSUs, stock options or SARs become 100% vested.
+Equity awards granted to officers under the Post Holdings, Inc. 2012 Long-Term Incentive Plan (the "2012 Plan"), the Post Holdings, Inc. 2016 Long-Term Incentive Plan (the "2016 Plan") and the Post Holdings, Inc. 2019 Long-Term Incentive Plan (the "2019 Plan") are subject to special provisions in the event of certain involuntary terminations and/or a change in control (as such term is defined under the applicable plan) as described herein.
+The agreements governing all of our named executive officers' stock options, SARs and RSUs issued under the 2012 Plan provide that in the event of a qualifying termination within two years after a change in control, or if instead such officers' employment continues but the equity awards will not remain outstanding because of the change in control (for example, if they are not assumed by the surviving entity), any unexercised and unvested RSUs, stock options or SARs become 100% vested.
 With the exception of PRSUs granted to Messrs.
-Vitale and Zadoks and Ms. Gray on November 13, 2017 and November 13, 2018, the change in control related vesting of which is described below, equity awards granted under the 2016 Plan fully vest if the grantee experiences a qualifying termination during the one-year period following a change in control.
+Vitale and Zadoks and Ms. Gray on November 13, 2017, November 13, 2018 and November 13, 2019, and PRSUs granted to Messrs.
+Friedman and Westphal on November 13, 2019, the change in control related vesting of which is described below, equity awards granted under the 2016 Plan fully vest if the grantee experiences a qualifying termination during the one-year period following a change in control, and equity awards granted under the 2019 Plan fully vest if the grantee experiences a qualifying termination "in connection with" a change in control, with the specific timeframes surrounding the change in control during which the termination must occur set forth in the applicable award agreement.
+The 2019 Plan further provides that the award agreement will specify, with respect to performance-based targets, all performance goals or other vesting criteria will be either (a) deemed achieved at 100% target levels and adjusted pro rata based on the applicable portion of the performance period which has passed, (b) vested based upon actual performance levels or (c) the greater of (a) or (b).
+Additionally, all other terms and conditions of the equity award will be deemed to be met.
+With respect to RSUs granted to each of our named executive officers on November 13, 2019, the termination of employment is deemed to be in connection with a change in control if it occurs during the three-month period prior to, or the twenty-four-month period beginning upon, the date of the change in control.